TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/ciscowirelessgateway/_index.md

 on
 ```

-If the radio is off, enable it with
+If the radio is off, enable it with:

 ```
 Gateway# configure terminal